 The official language of Congo is French, while Lingala and Munukutuba are the most widely spoken of 67 national languages.
 The major religions are Christianity, Animism, and Islam.

-Congo has eleven regions, called departments, and one commune.
-The Department of the Likouala is the Northern-most region, covered with inundated tropical rain forest.
+Congo has 12 regions, called departments, and one commune.
+The Department of the Likouala, Congo's Northern-most region, is covered with inundated tropical rain forest.